Heidi Klum Reveals Jaw-Dropping Body Paint Costumes In Cheeky Halloween Horror Flick With Her Husband And Kids

 “Queen of Halloween, never disappoints,” one fan wrote.

-‘That was awesome,” another added.
+‘That was awesome,” added another.
 “Fantastic time as always.
 Love how you made Halloween a family affair.”

 “The new Scream Queen,” a third chimed in.